Ju

 One of the ways to distinguish between the three language models is to notice how much of the client’s content is involved.
 In Tables 1, 2 and 3 you can see how often the client’s exact words/nonverbals (represented by “…”) appear in the question/instruction sets of each of the three processes. “…” appears in most Clean Language questions, in a few Clean Space questions/instructions, and not at all in the Emergent Knowledge, Powers of Six (Po6) process.

-To preserve the special characteristics of each domain and language model, the facilitator not only needs to restrict their language as specified, they need to use their nonverbals only in ways that are congruent with the client’s perspective.[11]
+To preserve the special characteristics of each domain and language model, the facilitator not only needs to restrict their language as specified, they need to use their nonverbals in ways that are congruent with the client’s perspective.[11]

 Mediums, Means and Methods